-Smog consists of air pollutants such as nitrogen oxides and VOCs, which not only harms the environment but also affects your health.
+Smog consists of air pollutants such as nitrogen oxides and VOCs, which not only harm the environment but also affect your health.
 Exposure to smog can lead to different health problems.
 Some of the health effects of smog are mentioned below:

 Aggravates asthma and Bronchitis

 Exposure to smog has an adverse effect on people suffering from asthma and bronchitis.
 Patients suffering from such respiratory problems have a very difficult time when the smog levels are high.
 This can also increase the number of asthma attacks among patients who have severe asthma problems.
 In addition, children are at a higher risk of developing asthma as they have underdeveloped lungs.

 Another common problem that people suffer from during excessive smog is eye irritation and blurry vision.
 The pollutants present in the air cause the common problems of burning sensation, irritable eyes, and redness.
 In addition, smog also causes dry eyes and it can gradually decrease tear production.
 Tears are like a protective gear for the eyes, which is the reason why tear evaporation can increase the chances of eye infection.